An Online Counseling Degree to Prepare for Licensure

 The Online Master of Education (M.Ed.) in Counseling from William & Mary is your doorway to a career in counseling, with coursework designed to prepare you for national exams related to licensure and/or certification.
 Though requirements vary from state to state and are unique to your area of focus, a master’s degree is mandatory to begin the licensure process.

-Upon completion of the Online M.Ed. in Counseling with a concentration in Clinical Mental Health Counseling program, including a required clinical residency, graduates will be eligible to sit for exams for the following licenses in Virginia:
+Upon completion of the Online M.Ed. in Counseling with a concentration in Clinical Mental Health Counseling (CMHC) program, including a required clinical residency, graduates will be eligible to sit for exams for the following licenses in Virginia:

-Graduates of the online school counseling program are immediately eligible to begin work as a counselor, but will require two years of experience before they can receive a Pupil Personnel Services License in the state of Virginia with an endorsement in School Counseling.
+Graduates of the online School Counseling program are immediately eligible to begin work as a counselor, but will require two years of experience before they can receive a Pupil Personnel Services License in the state of Virginia with an endorsement in School Counseling.

-“With a curriculum that integrates theory with fieldwork and the practical application of research, our graduate counseling program fully prepares graduates to practice in a variety of settings and transforms their understanding of how to effectively serve client needs.”
+With a curriculum that integrates theory with fieldwork and the practical application of research, our graduate counseling program fully prepares graduates to practice in a variety of settings and transforms their understanding of how to effectively serve client needs.